Moonshine-IDE/MoonshineWebsite/docs/recaptcha/royale/index.md

 <script src="https://www.google.com/recaptcha/api.js?render=SITE_KEY"></script>
 ```

-Substitute SITEK_KEY with the one you obtained during ReCaptcha registration.
+Substitute SITEK_KEY with the one you obtained during reCAPTCHA registration.
 This is a public key, so it will be visible to all the people browsing your page.

 ![](img/site-key.png)

 ###### Step 27
 Build the project and refresh your page.
-You should see the "protected by ReCaptcha" logo.
+You should see the "protected by reCAPTCHA" logo.

 ![](img/recaptcha-protected.png)